zankia/damas-core/Home.md

-# Developers
+# Javascript
-The Javascript and Python implementations are available in this repository under /js/damas.js and /py/damas.py respectively.
+The Javascript support of the damas-core API is provided as an AMD module in this repository located in /js/damas.js.

-## Javascript
+## Web Browser
-Include the library from a html document
+Include the library from a HTML document
 ```html
 <script type="text/javascript" src="damas.js"></script>
 ```